Eighty-two percent of physician practices willing to explore new Medicare payment models; SGR threat stifles progress

 The study also reflects that, as in previous years, physician practices will be forced to make drastic business and Medicare patient access decisions should a 27 percent cut occur.

-MGMA-ACMPE’s mission is to elevate the performance of medical practice leaders and their organizations by connecting members, building partnerships, setting the standards for certification, advocating for physician practice and providing innovative solutions.
-MGMA-ACMPE is headquartered in Englewood, Colo., and maintains a government affairs office in Washington, D.C.
+MGMA’s mission is to elevate the performance of medical practice leaders and their organizations by connecting members, building partnerships, setting the standards for certification, advocating for physician practice and providing innovative solutions.
+MGMA is headquartered in Englewood, Colo., and maintains a government affairs office in Washington, D.C.